Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 yarn dev
 ```

-You will see a message on the terminal showing that environment variables have been loaded from `.env.local`.

-Now you have set up the environment variables for your Next.js blog, you will create a helper function that you will use to make GraphQL queries to Squidex.
+You will see a message in the terminal showing that environment variables have been loaded from `.env.local`.
+Now you will proceed to create a helper function that you will use to make GraphQL queries to Squidex.

 Create a `lib` folder in `squidex-blog` and in this `lib` folder, create a `squidex.js` file.
 Add the following contents to the `squidex-blog/lib/squidex.js` file: